Popular Christmas Decorating Ideas 2022

 Colors set the mood.
 So, when it comes to celebrations in the cold season, something warm and energizing is an excellent choice.
 Shimmery gold, silver, and copper are artistic and stylish Christmas decorating colors that spread warmth.

 Combine a metallic hue with one bold and expressive color like deep green, purple, teal, or dark blue for greater dimension.
 The introduction of metallic items will add extra shine and layered depth to the overall color scheme.

-Why not get inspired by the Pantone of the year 2020 – Classic Blue.
+Why not get inspired by a classic blue.
 This color makes a dramatic statement for your Christmas decorations.
 Classic blue Christmas decor will transform the ambiance of your space and it combines so well with various textures and materials.